6 Savvy Ways to Spend Your Child Tax Credit Money

 NWEA, an educational research-based nonprofit, found that students in grades 3 through 8 saw math testing scores drop between five and 10 percentile points in 2020 compared to pre-pandemic test scores.

 Supplementing your kid’s education with private tutors can help with academic improvement.
-While payments from the child tax credit aren’t expected to hit parents’ bank accounts until sometime in July, this money could be used to pay for tutoring over the summer and into the beginning of the 2021-2022 school year.
+Payments from the child tax credit could be used to pay for tutoring over the summer and into the beginning of the 2021-2022 school year.

 5. Pay for Next Year’s Summer Camp